UI customization guide

 -

-The user’s avatar, which provides access to the user menu
+The user’s avatar, which provides access to the Agent Desk user menu

-How your configuration affects each of these parts will be discussed in turn.
+How your configuration affects each of these parts is discussed in turn.

 The sidebar and its related views